pfunks/TCTest/test_faq.md

 Steemit users can upload anything they want, whether it be phrases, quotes, anecdotes, photos, videos, memes, songs; anything that adds value to the ecosystem and generates commentary or critique.

+## What are the different choices for post rewards (50/50, Power Up 100%, Decline Payout)?

+- **50/50** - This will pay you in 50% Steem Power, and 50% liquid STEEM / SBD.
+The amount of liquid STEEM vs. SBD that you receive will be based on network conditions at the time of payout.
+This is the default payout option.

+- **Power Up 100%** - This will pay you in 100% Steem Power.

+- **Decline Payout** - You will receive no payouts for posts with "Decline Payout" selected.

+Each time you create a new post, you must reselect your option if you do not want the default 50/50 payout option selected.

 ## Can I delete something I posted?

 ## Tags